 '''

-The Veritas Access Cluster name:
+Enter the cluster name:

-The public IP starting address:
+Enter the public IP starting address:

-The netmask for public IP address
+Enter the netmask for the public IP address:

-The virtual IP starting address:

-The number of VIPs per interface:
+Enter the number of VIPs per interface:

+Enter the virtual IP starting address:

-The default gateway IP address:
+Enter the default gateway IP address:

-The DNS server IP address:
+Enter the DNS IP address:

-The DNS server domain name:
+Enter the DNS domain name:

-The console virtual IP address:
+Enter the console virtual IP address:

-Do you want to use the separate console port?
+Do you want to use the separate console port? [y,n,q] (n):

-Do you want to configure the Network Time Protocol (NTP)
+Do you want to configure the Network Time Protocol(NTP) server to synchro

-server to synchronize the system clocks? [y,n,q] (n)
+the system clocks? [y,n,q] (n) y:

+Enter the Network Time Protocol server:

 '''